98thrxse/2d-open-world-project/README.md

-# GTA-LIKE PROJECT
+# 2D OPEN WORLD PROJECT
 ### Introduction
-GTA-LIKE PROJECT is supposed to be a clone of game series such as Grand Theft Auto, Sims, etc. for Roku platform.
+2D OPEN WORLD PROJECT is supposed to be a clone of game series such as Grand Theft Auto, Sims, etc. for Roku platform.

 ### To-do:
 - add lobby/main menu;